softwarefaith/awesome-swift/README.md

 * [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) - Incrementally update/translate your Strings files from Code and Storyboards/XIBs.
 * [IBLocalizable](https://github.com/PiXeL16/IBLocalizable) - Localize your views directly in Interface Builder with IBLocalizable
 * [Localize-Swift](https://github.com/marmelroy/Localize-Swift) - Localize apps using e.g. regular expressions in Localizable.strings.
+* [LocalizationKIT](https://github.com/willpowell8/LocalizationKit_iOS) - Localize using interface builder and then manage translations in realtime online allowing you to test, change and release updates and even new languages without updating or resubmitting your app.
 * [NoOptionalInterpolation](https://github.com/T-Pham/NoOptionalInterpolation) - Get rid of "Optional(...)" and "nil" in string interpolation.
 Easy pluralization.
 * [Swifternalization](https://github.com/tomkowz/Swifternalization) - Localize apps using e.g. regular expressions in Localizable.strings.
 * [SwiftGen-L10n](https://github.com/AliSoftware/SwiftGen#localizablestrings) - A tool to auto-generate Swift `enums` for all your Localizable.strings keys (with appropriate associated values if those strings contains printf-format placeholders like `%@`).